annelledejager/blog/_life/3_iceland.markdown

 	</figcaption>
 </figure>

 We left the Blue Lagoon after ±4 hours feeling relaxed and tired.
-We went home to cook dinner at the hostel and sleep.
+We went home to cook dinner at the hostel.
 The white goose feather and down duvets greeted us with open arms.

 # Day 8 - shopping in Reykjavik
 <br/>